 Drujok’s added value and benefits are the following:

-– In terms of Human resources, we act exactly like a “standard” Web agency, since we are composed of talented and experienced engineers, developers and consultants working altogether in perfect synergy.
-That allows us to provide our customers with high level of professionalism and reactivity on any type of projects and as well as the possibility to quickly grow the team.
+- In terms of Human resources, we act exactly like a “standard” Web agency, since we are composed of talented and experienced engineers, developers, and consultants working altogether in perfect synergy.
+That allows us to provide our customers with a high level of professionalism and reactivity on any type of project and as well as the possibility to quickly grow the team.

-– We are near our customers thanks to our international coverage across 8 nationalities.
-Our multilingual and multicultural backgrounds as well as our proximity with clients allow us to quickly adapt to big size projects involving international scope.
+- We are near our customers thanks to our international coverage across 8 nationalities.
+Our multilingual and multicultural backgrounds as well as our proximity to clients allow us to quickly adapt to big-size projects involving international scope.

 4/ How do you find your customers?

-At first, I started by my own, working alone on several projects covering e-commerce websites and SEO services.
-I have been tracking SEO techniques and Google’s algorithms updates for quite a long time now and have been providing SEO coaching to Small and Medium enterprises during several years.
+At first, I started on my own, working alone on several projects covering e-commerce websites and SEO services.
+I have been tracking SEO techniques and Google’s algorithms updates for quite a long time now and have been providing SEO coaching to Small and Medium enterprises for several years.

-After few months, successful projects started generating positive word-of-mouth, attracting more and more customers.
+After a few months, successful projects started generating positive word-of-mouth, attracting more and more customers.

--The Luxury goods market: Simply because there are more and more wealthy people in China (around 1.5 million of millionaires) and generally speaking Chinese individual income increases thorough years.
+-The Luxury goods market: Simply because there are more and more wealthy people in China (around 1.5 million millionaires) and generally speaking Chinese individual income has increased through the years.
 In China, appearance is very important.
-The favorite activity here is Shopping.
-When I mention “Luxury goods market” I refer to watch, Jewelry, wine and spirits, perfume, cosmetics… Westerners are well represented.
+My favorite activity here is Shopping.
+When I mention “Luxury goods market” I refer to watches, Jewelry, wine and spirits, perfume, cosmetics… Westerners are well represented.

 – The E-commerce market’s growth is huge.
-Obviously, this is due to the massive usage of Internet (around 650 million internet users) as well as the numerous new cell phone owners each year (around 150 million every year, including 110 millions new 3G services subscribers).
+Obviously, this is due to the massive usage of the Internet (around 650 million internet users) as well as the numerous new cell phone owners each year (around 150 million every year, including 110 million new 3G service subscribers).

 – Tourism: This sector is very promising in China.
-Due to the emancipation of the Chinese society, the global improvement of quality of life and more opening to the world, Chinese people is nowadays the most demanding clientele.
-The Chinese government also wishes to attract more and more foreign tourists in China, which will increase the potential of that market due to the huge size of the Chinese territory.
+Due to the emancipation of the Chinese society, the global improvement of quality of life, and more opening to the world, Chinese people are nowadays the most demanding clientele.
+The Chinese government also wishes to attract more and more foreign tourists to China, which will increase the potential of that market due to the huge size of the Chinese territory.

-6/ What would be your advice to a young entrepreneur freshly arrived to China?
+6/ What would be your advice to a young entrepreneur freshly arrived in China?

-Unlike western countries, China is a country that really makes foreigners eager to star new businesses, create new things, invests a lot of time and sometimes lots of money in building new concepts or simply in running a business.
+Unlike western countries, China is a country that really makes foreigners eager to start new businesses, create new things, and invest a lot of time and sometimes lots of money in building new concepts or simply in running a business.

-The trap that must be avoided by a young entrepreneur is to have too many ideas and to try to realize all of them; this will definitely lead to a lack of concentration and will end with failures.
+The trap that must be avoided by a young entrepreneur is to have too many ideas and to try to realize all of them; this will definitely lead to a lack of concentration and will end in failure.
 Many young entrepreneurs have a tough time here because of that lack of concentration and because they don’t know China market at all.

-In such configuration, the risk is to keep on going towards several goals, going around in circles, get tired and come back down from his cloud.
-Many come to China thinking it’s still a Eldorado and soon understand it is very far from being the case.
+In such a configuration, the risk is to keep on going towards several goals, going around in circles, getting tired, and coming back down from his cloud.
+Many come to China thinking it’s still an Eldorado and soon understand it is very far from being the case.

 - Investing in the Chinese market, whatever the sector and domain, requires lots of time before understanding the local trends and customs.
 Nowadays, to succeed in China, entrepreneurs need to bring either a new concept or a highly valuable service.

-- Once a valuable idea is found, it comes the time of constantly growing your professional network, also called “Guangxi”.
+- Once a valuable idea is found, it comes the time to constantly grow your professional network, also called “Guangxi”.
 This part is fundamental for expanding business opportunities.
-Basically, that means entrepreneurs should regularly attend business meals, after works events, any networking events that will help grow their “Guanxi”.
-Many contracts are finalized only after spending huge amount of time at business dinners occurring during non-working hours and on week-ends.
-This time-consuming process is a necessity here and must be well accepted by foreign entrepreneurs; otherwise it is more reasonable not to start any business in China.
+Basically, that means entrepreneurs should regularly attend business meals, after works events, and networking events that will help grow their “Guanxi”.
+Many contracts are finalized only after spending a huge amount of time at business dinners occurring during non-working hours and on weekends.
+This time-consuming process is a necessity here and must be well accepted by foreign entrepreneurs; otherwise, it is more reasonable not to start any business in China.

 7/ What are the reasons that made you start your own business?

-I was initially planning to follow a career of computer science engineer but I soon realized that I wanted to develop my own business while doing what I am passionate about.
+I was initially planning to follow a career as a computer science engineer but I soon realized that I wanted to develop my own business while doing what I am passionate about.
 The numerous demands from existing clients and new prospects definitely helped me make that decision.

 8/ What is your development plan for year 3 and year 5?

-It is a bit too early to think about that now, since Drujok was born 1 year ago, but my idea would be to offer Social Media Marketing and Search Engine Optimization trainings as well as more technical trainings around e-commerce and web technologies.
+It is a bit too early to think about that now since Drujok was born 1 year ago, but my idea would be to offer Social Media Marketing and Search Engine Optimization training as well as more technical training around e-commerce and web technologies.

-Besides, some projects of web platforms might be brought to market within couple of years.
+Besides, some projects of web platforms might be brought to market within a couple of years.

 9/ According to your experience, what is the best strategy for a Web Agency?